 d) Implement cybersecurity measures to protect the system from external threats and unauthorized access

-A person or organization that places an AI system on the market but is not responsible for its original development.
+a) A person or organization that places an AI system on the market but is not responsible for its original development.

 b) A person or organization that designs, develops, and markets an AI system under their own name or trademark.